andyburke/enveloper/README.md

 }
 ```

-Get the secrets back out (assuming NODE_ENV is 'dev' and we put our secrets into other environment variables):
+Get the secrets back out (assuming NODE_ENV is 'dev' and we put our secrets into environment variables):

 ```javascript
 const enveloper = require( 'enveloper' );